transitiverobotics/transitive/cloud/homepage/docs/Hosted/getting-started.md

 :::

-Each capability runs in its own sandbox environment on the robot and is started by a separate systemd user service `transitive-package@PACKAGE_NAME`.
+Each capability runs in its own sandbox environment on the robot.
+Capabilities are started by the robot-agent but can keep running uninterrupted even if the robot-agent stops or restarts.
 Once the chosen capability is installed and started running, it will show up as "running" on the device page.
 If the capability provides a front-end component it will be shown on the device page as well.
 The display of the front-end component (also referred to as widget), is primarily for demonstration purposes.
 Their intended purpose is for embedding in your own robotic web application.

 ### Embedding a capability's widget in your own web application